lukapopijac/pocket-cube-optimal-solver/README.md

 During the search of this tree, when it comes to explore the node `A`, we can see that depth of the node plus its heuristic is acceptable:
 `depth + heuristics <= maxDepth` (`3+5<=8`).
-This leads to expansion of the node `A` to its children.
-First child to handle is the node `B`.
+This leads to expansion of the node `A` into its children.
+The first child to handle is the node `B`.
 The similar situation happens with this node, as `4+4<=8`, so the node `B` gets expanded.
-Again, first child of it is the node `C`.
-Now, for the node `C` we can see that depth plus heuristic of it exceeds maximum depth (`5+8>8`), so this part of the tree can be pruned.
-Furthermore, as the node `C` is just one step away from the node `B`, we know that minimum number of steps required to get to the goal node cannot differ for more that one step.
-This leads to conclusion that minimum number of steps to get to the goal from the node `B` is at least 7, so the heuristic value for the node `B` can be updated to that value.
+Again, its first child is the node `C`.
+Now, for the node `C` we can see that depth plus heuristic exceeds the maximum depth (`5+8>8`), so this part of the tree can be pruned.
+Furthermore, as the node `C` is just one step away from the node `B`, we know that the minimum number of steps required to get to the goal node cannot differ by more than one step.
+This leads to conclusion that the minimum number of steps to get to the goal from the node `B` is at least `7`, so the heuristic value for the node `B` can be updated to that value.
 At this point, IDA* would continue with exploring the next child of the node `B`.
-My algorithm doesn't continue exploring the next child as it concludes from the updated heuristic value of the node `B` that the node does not satisfies requirement `depth + heuristic <= maxDepth` anymore: `4+7>8`.
+My algorithm doesn't continue exploring the next child as it concludes from the updated heuristic value of the node `B` that the node does not satisfy requirement `depth + heuristic <= maxDepth` anymore:
+`4+7>8`.
 The whole branch of `A` with the child `B` gets pruned at this point.
 The same procedure continues.
-As the node `B` is just one step away from the node `A`, heuristic of the node `A` can be updated to the value 6.
-Now, even node `A` does not satisfy the condition anymore, as `3+6>8`.
-That means, at this time, we can prune the whole subtree which includes the node `A`.
+As the node `B` is just one step away from the node `A`, heuristic of the node `A` can be updated to the value `6`.
+Now even the node `A` does not satisfy the condition anymore, as `3+6>8`.
+That means that at this point, we can prune the whole subtree which includes the node `A`.

-It is straight forward to generalize this algorithm in case when step costs are different that 1.
-I didn't bother with those details here as for the Rubik's cube, cost of one move is always 1.
+It is straightforward to generalize this algorithm in the case when step costs are different than `1`.
+I didn't bother with those details here as for the Rubik's cube, cost of one move is always `1`.

 There is one theoretical advantage of IDA* which is not present in my algorithm.
 As IDA* explores all the children of an expanded node, if the solution is not found in this subtree, it gains information about the minimum number of steps needed to find the solution in this subtree.
-That information can be used in the next iteration of the iterative deepening to set the maxDepth for the next iteration to be for more than 1 step bigger than previous.
-However, this is just a theoretical advantage which is very unlikely to be useful in case of Rubik's cube, as it almost always needs to increment the maximum depth of the next iteration for just by one.
-As a result, my algorithm when applied on the Rubik's cube basically doesn't lose any advantage of IDA*, but it improves effectiveness of pruning mechanism.
+That information can be used in the iterative deepening to set the `maxDepth` for the next iteration to be more than `1` step bigger than previous.
+However, this is just a theoretical advantage which is very unlikely to be useful in the case of Rubik's cube, as it almost always needs to increment the maximum depth of the next iteration just by one.
+As a result, when applied on the Rubik's cube, my algorithm basically doesn't lose any advantage of IDA*, but it improves the effectiveness of pruning mechanism.